Chapter 1

 The door opened and a girl allowed entry.

-Xemi entered a pristine white hall with a white carpet you could run your toes through.
+Xemi walked into a pristine white hall with a white carpet you could run your toes through.
 The girl herself had hidden behind the door for some reason and told Xemi to go to the bedroom straight ahead.
 Xemi followed instructions and then turned around to look at the girl.
 He found himself disappointed.

 She was dressed in a beige dressing gown which matched the whiteness of her surroundings.
 The bedroom light showed her to be exotic, the colour of dark honey but slim and wraith like.
 She was smaller than he had anticipated and he felt like leaving.
 She was smiling and he tried to x-ray her gown to see if she had what he was looking for.